Kantslo/Kantslo/README.md

 I’m a developer with a strong foundation in both front-end and back-end technologies.
 I’m highly motivated to enhance my skills in line with the latest updates.
 Currently, I’m focusing on expanding my experience as a back-end developer while simultaneously boosting my knowledge in front-end development.
 I’m eager to take on new challenges and learn more in this ever-evolving field of programming.

-* 🌍  I'm based in Tbilisi
+* 🌍  I'm based in Tbilisi, Georgia.
-* 🖥️  See my portfolio at [here](http://giorgi-kantsliani.vercel.app/)
+* 🖥️  See my portfolio at [here](http://giorgi-kantsliani.vercel.app/).
-* ✉️  You can contact me at [gqancliani@gmail.com](mailto:gqancliani@gmail.com)
+* ✉️  You can contact me at [gqancliani@gmail.com](mailto:gqancliani@gmail.com).
-* 🧠  I'm learning Typescript, Express.js, and Next.js currently
+* 🧠  I'm learning Typescript, Express.js, and Next.js currently.

 ### Skills